Need help finding the right class? Have a question about how classes work?

 Types of Courses

 Most of our courses cover mathematics.
-We also offer one-weekend Special Seminars for math contests, a Mathematical Olympiad program (WOOT), and computer science courses.
+We also offer one-weekend Special Seminars for math contests, a Mathematical Olympiad program (WOOT), science, and computer science courses.
 Please read below for more details about each course type.

 Our math courses fall into two categories: